21centuryweather/21st-Century-Weather-Software-Wiki/UM/UM-intro.md

 ```
 rosie co u-dl058
 ```
 This suite was initially developed by scientists at the Bureau of Meteorology to research 'coupled' Numerical Weather Prediction using separate atmospheric and ocean models.
-For this tutorial, we have removed all `rose/cylc` logic related to coupling so the suite performs a simple atmospheric-only global simulation and low resolution.
+For this tutorial, we have removed all `rose/cylc` logic related to coupling so the suite performs a simple atmospheric-only global simulation at low resolution.

 ## Examining the suite ##